 - Riga/Jelgava (LV) workshop 2-4 April 2019 with emphasis on effluents from food and dairy production.
 Read more about this workshop

-The capacity building materials and methods presented in international workshops are refined and adapted to local circumstances in national capacity development events in Estonia, Poland, Latvia, Lithuania and Kaliningrad organised by project partners in cooperation with national networks.
-Work will result in learning materials and training concept to facilitate more efficient mangement and co-treatment of industrial waste waters nationally and in the Baltic Sea Region.
+The capacity building materials and methods presented in international workshops were refined and adapted to local circumstances in national capacity development events in Estonia, Poland, Latvia, Lithuania and Kaliningrad organized by project partners in cooperation with national networks.
+Work resulted in learning materials and training concept to facilitate further training events and more efficient mangement and co-treatment of industrial wastewaters nationally and in the Baltic Sea Region.